IF VLOOKUP Formula in Excel (Table of Contents)

 The function Vlookup is applied as VLOOKUP (E2, $B$2: $C$15,2, FALSE) to find the quantity of the item name given in F2.

-- If the quantity not equal to zero, then it will return “Yes” that is the stock is in hand.
-Else it will return “No” that means the stock is not in hand.
+- If the quantity is not equal to zero, it will return “Yes”; that is, the stock is in hand.
+Else it will return “No”, which means the stock is not in hand.

 Example #2 – Compare the Vlookup Value with Another Cell Value